Political relations between Switzerland and Sweden are excellent and entirely problem-free.

 The two countries pursue similar foreign policy goals, especially with regard to respect for human rights, peacebuilding, the environment, development cooperation and climate protection.
 Their cooperation in multilateral bodies, particularly in the UN, is especially significant.

-Switzerland and Sweden participated in the Neutral Nations Supervisory Commission in Korea (NNSC), which ended the Korean War in 1953.
-Since then, Swedish and Swiss military personnel have been stationed in Panmunjom on the border between North and South Korea.
+Switzerland and Sweden participate in the Neutral Nations Supervisory Commission in Korea (NNSC), which ended the Korean War in 1953.
+Since then, Swedish and Swiss military personnel have been stationed in Panmunjeom on the border between North and South Korea.

 Cooperation in education, research and innovation

 Research institutions from the two countries work together within the framework of EU research programmes.
 Examples include the Human Brain Project, a European undertaking led by the Swiss Federal Institute of Technology Lausanne (EPFL), and Graphene, a major project launched by Chalmers University of Technology in Gothenburg.
 Switzerland is also a founding member of the European Spallation Source (ESS), a European Research Infrastructure Consortium (ERIC), based in Lund in Sweden.